jasp-stats/jaspTTests/inst/help/TTestPairedSamples.md

 - Descriptives: Sample size, sample mean, sample standard deviation, standard error of the mean for each measure.
 - Descriptive plots: Displays the sample means and the confidence intervals for each measure (see Morey [2008] for the computation of the standard error of the mean in paired designs).
   - Confidence interval: Coverage of the confidence intervals in percentages.
 By default, the confidence interval is set to 95%.
 This can be changeed into the desired percentage.
+- Bar plots: Displays the sample means as bars and the confidence intervals or standard errors as error bars for each measure (see Morey [2008] for the computation of the standard error of the mean in paired designs).
+  - Confidence interval: Coverage of the confidence intervals in percentages.
+By default, the confidence interval is set to 95%.
+This can be changed into the desired percentage.
+  - Standard error: By selecting this option, the error bars will represent standard errors of the mean of each condition.
+  - Fix horizontal axis to 0: Forces the graph to show the default x-axis at y = 0.
 - Raincloud plots: Displays the individual cases (colored dots), box plots, and densities for each measure.
 - Raincloud difference plots: Displays a raincloud plot of the differences between the two measures.
   - Horizontal display: Changes the orientation of the raincloud difference plot so that the x-axis represents the dependent variable and the y-axis the difference between measures.